 The city isn’t incredibly big so it doesn’t really matter where you stay during carnival.
 But you could stay on the outskirts of the city which is full of picturesque scenery or in town and be closer to the Corsodromo.
 Of course we suggest that you plan ahead though because the carnival is popular and attracts thousands of tourists so if you want the best options book early.

-You can check out some accommodation options here.
+You can check out some accommodation deals here.

 Just a little of advice for enjoying the carnival is that Argentina is in the Southern Hemisphere which means that they have the opposite seasons to the northern hemisphere.
 So it will be summer in Argentina during carnival, so you don’t need to bring warm clothing if you are coming from the Northern Hemisphere as temperatures can reach between 20 and 30 degrees.